MahmoudHegazi/API-Lesson/README.md

 7. very important  create_app it's not optional name it's required

-#### CURL USED IN GITBASH for windows deal with error and check windows command below
+#### CURL USED IN GITBASH for windows CMD deal with error and check windows command below

 # CURL post example